Interpretable and Explainable Logical Policies via Neurally Guided Symbolic Abstraction: Experimental Evaluation

 \section{Experimental Evaluation}

-We here compare neural agents' performances to NUDGE ones, and show NUDGE \emph{interpretable} policies and ability to report the importance of each input on their decisions, \ie \emph{explainable}.
+We here compare neural agents' performances to NUDGE ones, showcase NUDGE \emph{interpretable} policies and its ability to report the importance of each input on their decisions, \ie \emph{explainable} logic policies.
 We use DQN agents (on Atari environments) and PPO actor-critic (on logic-ones) as neural baselines, for comparison and PPO as pretrained agents to guide the symbolic abstraction.
-Our experimental evaluation considers that all agent types receive object-centric descriptions of the environments.
-For clarity, we annotate action predicates on action rules with specific names on purpose, \eg $\mathtt{right\_key}$ instead of $\mathtt{right}^{(1)}$ for the rule when the rule describes an action $\arialblack{right}$ motivated to get the key.
+All agent types receive object-centric descriptions of the environments.
+For clarity, we annotate action predicates on action rules with specific names on purpose, \eg $\mathtt{right_{[to\_key]}}$ instead of $\mathtt{right}^{(1)}$ (when the rule describes an action $\arialblack{right}$ motivated to get the key).

 We intend to compare agents with object-centric information bottlenecks.
-We thus had to extract object-centric states of the Atari environments (using information from the RAM).
+We thus had to extract object-centric states of the Atari environments.
+To do so, we make use of the Object-Centric Atari library \citep{Delfosse2023OCAtariOA}.
 As Atari games do not embed logic challenges, but are rather desgined to test the reflexes of human players, we also created $3$ logic-oriented environments.
-We thus have modified environments from the Procgen \citep{procgen2020} environments that are open-sourced along with our evaluation to have object-centric representations and fewer objects.
+We thus have modified environments from the Procgen \citep{procgen2020} environments that are open-sourced along with our evaluation to have object-centric representations.
 Our environments are easily hackable.
 We provide variations of these environments also to evaluate the ease of adaptation of every agent type.
 In \textbf{GetOut}, the goal is to obtain a key, and then go to a door, while avoiding a moving enemy. \textbf{GetOut+} is a more complex variation with a larger world containing $5$ enemies (among which $2$ are static).
 In \textbf{3Fishes}, the agent controls a fish and is confronted with $2$ other fishes, one smaller (that the agent needs to ``eat'', \ie go to) and one bigger, that the agent needs to dodge.
 A variation is \textbf{3Fishes-C}, where the agent can eat green fishes and dodge red ones.
 Finally, in \textbf{Loot}, the agent can open $1$ or $2$ chests and their corresponding (\ie same color) keys.
 In \textbf{Loot-C}, the chests have different colors.
 Further details and hyperparameters are provided in App.~\ref{app:exp_details}.

 We aim to answer the following research questions: \textbf{Q1.} How does NUDGE compare with neural and logic baselines? \textbf{Q2.} Can NUDGE agents easily adapt to environmental changes? \textbf{Q3.} Are NUDGE agents interpretable and explainable?